HobnobMancer/cazy_webscraper/docs/source/index.rst

 run ``cazy_webscraper``.

-For those new to using the command-line and installing packages using `pip` here are the lines of code you can copy and invoke one at a time into your command-line (please note this is for `bash` command-line).
+For those new to using the command-line and installing packages using `pip` here are the lines of code you can copy and invoke one at a time into your command-line (please note these comamnds are written in `bash`).

 .. code-block:: bash